rbind/DivingIntoGeneticsAndGenomics/content/post/2018-06-29-hugo-academic-theme-blog-down-deployment-some-details.md

 Now, you can check the traffic reports in real-time.

-### Link all the PDF files of your paper in local.
+### Link all the PDF files of your papers in local.

 Many of the papers are not open source, a link to the publisher's website does not render a PDF.
 I downloaded all my papers and put them in a new folder `static/files/papers`.